mosesn/pirate/README.md

 in is optional.

 ##Arguments
-Should all be a single String, or array of Strings of flags, no square brackets,
-started by a hyphen.
+Should be an array of Strings of flags, no square brackets, started by a hyphen.
 Example: " -faddd " (whitespace is fine, except in the flags).

 ###Flags